ENDevTeam/WHY2-Encryption-System/README.md

 ## Example programs

 Uhm...
 There aren't any examples (for now)...
-I will maybe create some...
+We will maybe create some...
 Later...

 ## External links
 [npm registry](https://www.npmjs.com/package/why2-encryption-system.js)